m-rutter/michaelrutter.dev/content/conditional_types_and_overloading.md

 As with the previous examples, we have a single implementing function.
 However, this function takes a single argument `T` that is a generic with the constraint of `"yan" | "tan"`.
-That generic value is passed into to a type level function called `PrimitiveMap` as the return type of the function.
+That generic value is passed into a type level function called `PrimitiveMap` as the return type of the function.
 This conditional type will pick the appropriately matching return type given the input argument.
-It would appear that we have successfully recreated typescript function overloading using other features of the language.
+It would appear that we have successfully recreated TypeScript function overloading using other features of the language.

 This is the point of frustration for users because when they turn to